Materials-Consortia/OPTIMADE/optimade.rst

   See the subsection `Property definition keys from JSON Schema`_ for the definitions of these fields.
   They are defined in that subsection as OPTIONAL on any level of the Property Definition, but are REQUIRED on the outermost level.

+.. _definition of the x-optimade-definition field:

-- :field:`x-optimade-property`: Dictionary.
+- :field:`x-optimade-definition`: Dictionary.
-  Additional information to define the property that is not covered by fields in the JSON Schema standard.
+  Additional information about the definition that is not covered by fields in the JSON Schema standard.

   **REQUIRED keys:**

   .. _definition of the property-format field:

-  - :field:`property-format`: String.
+  - :field:`format`: String.
+    A string that declares the OPTIMADE definition format the definition adheres to.
-    Specifies the minor version of the property definition format used.
+    Currently, this is expressed as the minor version of the OPTIMADE specification that describes the property definition format used.
     The string MUST be of the format "MAJOR.MINOR", referring to the version of the OPTIMADE standard that describes the format in which this property definition is expressed.
     The version number string MUST NOT be prefixed by, e.g., "v".
     In implementations of the present version of the standard, the value MUST be exactly :field-val:`1.2`.
     A client MUST disregard the property definition if the field is not a string of the format MAJOR.MINOR or if the MAJOR version number is unrecognized.
     This field allows future versions of this standard to support implementations keeping definitions that adhere to older versions of the property definition format.

+  - :field:`kind`: String.
+    A string specifying what entity is being defined.
+    For Property Definitions this MUST be the string "property".

+  - :field:`name`: String.
+    An short identifier (as defined in `Definition of Terms`_) that provides a reasonable short non-unique name for the entity being defined.

+  - :field:`label`: String.
+    An extended identifier (as defined in `Definition of Terms`_) that describes the entity being defined in a way that is unique within a set of definitions provided together.
+    The label SHOULD start with the name.

+      Implementation notes:

+      The name and label fields ensure implementations will be able to give meaningful names to definitions if they are translated into other formats with various requirements on human-readable names, e.g., as [RDF data](https://www.w3.org/TR/rdf-schema/) (see, e.g., rdfs:label).

   **OPTIONAL keys:**

   - :field:`version`: String.
-    This string indicates the version of the property definition.
+    This string indicates the version of the definition.
     The string SHOULD be in the format described by the `semantic versioning v2 <https://semver.org/spec/v2.0.0.html>`__ standard.

-  - :field:`units`: List.
-    A list of definitions of the symbols used in the Property Definition (including its nested levels) for physical units given as values of the :field:`x-optimade-unit` field.
-    This field MUST be included if the defined property, at any level, includes an :field:`x-optimade-unit` with a value that is not :val:`dimensionless` or :val:`inapplicable`.
-    See subsection `Physical Units in Property Definitions`_ for the details on how units are represented in OPTIMADE Property Definitions and the precise format of this dictionary.
+    When a definition is changed in a way that consitutes a redefinition it SHOULD indicate this by incrementing the MAJOR version number.

   - :field:`resources`: List.
     A list of dictionaries that references remote resources that describe the property.